Thomas Peterffy Sells 20,000 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the firm’s stock in a transaction dated Wednesday, April 28th.
-The stock was sold at an average price of $72.27, for a total transaction of $1,445,400.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the business’s stock in a transaction dated Friday, April 30th.
+The shares were sold at an average price of $71.85, for a total value of $1,437,000.00.
+Following the sale, the chairman now directly owns 7,888,511 shares of the company’s stock, valued at approximately $566,789,515.35.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

 Thomas Peterffy also recently made the following trade(s):